Black pod disease: Disease cycle, symptoms and signs

-The infection occurs on any stage of pod development, where it causes wilting and dying of young pods and destroyed the beans of mature pods.
+The infection occurs at any stage of pod development, where it causes wilting and dying of young pods and destroyed the beans of mature pods.
 The fully infected pods (the mummified pod), which then become dehydrated, are capable of providing the inoculum of P. palmivora for at least 3 years.
 P. megakarya causes the same symptom as P. palmivora, but the occurrence is faster and generally produces greater amount of spores.
 Both P. palmivora and P. megakarya also caused canker on bark, flower cushion and chupóns, and cankers on the base could extend to the main roots.
-Cankers were identified as one of inoculum sources for black pod disease.
+Cankers were identified as one of the inoculum sources for black pod disease.
 Furthermore, the pattern of infection caused by P. megakarya starts from the ground and moves up to the canopy, however there is no distinct pattern of disease infection caused by P. palmivora was reported.
-This pattern of infection could be due to P. megakarya and P. palmivora that were found to survive in soil and P. megakarya could be surviving in the roots of a few species of shade trees found in cocoa plantation.
+This pattern of infection could be due to P. megakarya and P. palmivora that were found to survive in soil and P. megakarya could be surviving in the roots of a few species of shade trees found in cocoa plantations.

 Hosts

-Black pod disease while its name indicates that it is found in Theobroma cacao more commonly known as cocoa trees also has different hosts, for example; P. megakarya has been detected in the roots of shade trees of Western Africa while these trees can also be affected by the pathogen it is because of the market value of the cocoa trees that all emphasis and research on the disease is done on cocoa trees.
+Black pod disease, while its name indicates that it is found in Theobroma cacao, also has different hosts.
+For example, P. megakarya has been detected in the roots of shade trees of Western Africa.
+While these trees can also be affected by the pathogen it is because of the market value of the cocoa trees that all emphasis and research on the disease is done on cocoa trees.

 Cocoa trees

-In the cocoa trees, P. megakarya infects the bark, flower, and trees with cankers.
+In the cocoa trees, P. megakarya infects the bark, flowers, and trees with cankers.
 These cankers will often exude a reddish gum reducing the life of the tree, in turn, reducing the yield of the plant.
-The most devastating place the pathogen attacks is in the flowers as from these flowers is where the cocoa fruit will set.
-An infected flower will have infected fruit, which will turn black and will be unable to be harvested and processed.
+The most devastating place the pathogen attacks is in the flowers, as these flowers are where the cocoa fruit will set.
+An infected flower will produce infected fruit, which will turn black and be unsuitable for processing.

 Pathogen

-Seven different pathogens have been named to cause black pod disease all over the world.
+Seven different pathogens have been named to cause black pod disease across world.
 All of the pathogens are found in the genus Phytophthora (a plant-damaging Oomycetes).
 The seven species responsible for black pod disease are; P. capsici, P. citrophthora, P. megasperma, P. katsurae, P. palmivora, and P. megakarya.
-While all of these pathogens can cause black pod disease the two major pathogens are P. palmivora and P. megakarya.
-The black pod disease pathogens affect all cocoa trees all over the world P. capsici and P. citrophthora are found in Central and South America while others such as P. megakarya is found in Central and Western Africa.
-All of these pathogens can present themselves in all parts of the cocoa trees but are most devastating in the fruit itself where it will turn the fruit to a black mummified casing.
-This fruit is then useless and can no longer be used.
+While all of these pathogens can cause black pod disease, the two major pathogens responsible for black pod are P. palmivora and P. megakarya.
+P. capsici and P. citrophthora are found in Central and South America, while others such as P. megakarya is found in Central and Western Africa.